Dr-Piedra/fractal_agg_scattering/README.md

 # fractal_agg_scattering
 Generates a fractal aggregate and computes its light scattering mueller matrix

+returns:
-returns - The mueller matrix
+- The mueller matrix
 - The coordinates of the monomers

 This code uses MSTM